-- Regional Property Tax Levy: Central Ohio Greenways in Columbus, Ohio
+- Regional Property Tax Levy

 Katy Trail - Dallas, Texas

 The Katy Trail is a 3.5-mile trail through the heart of Dallas.
 More than 300,000 people live or work within a mile of the trail.
-The trail is anchored at its northern end by Southern Methodist University and at its southern end by the American Airlines Center, home to NBA and NHL teams, as well as hundreds of other events each year.
+The trail is anchored at its northern end by Southern Methodist University and at its southern end by the American Airlines Center, home to NBA and NHL team, as well as hundreds of other events each year.
 Since Friends of the Katy Trail formed in 1997, this trail has become a civic point of pride in Dallas.
 The trail, though a public park, is privately maintained.

 Each year, Friends of the Katy Trail runs an Annual Support Campaign to solicit donations for the trail.
-In 2007, the capital campaign (which raised funds for both ongoing trail maintenance and trail expansion) netted a high of more than $2 million, while in other years it has fluctuated closer to $1 million annually.
+In 2007, the capital campaign (which raised funds for both ongoing trail maintenance and trail expansion) netted a high of more than $2 million, while in other years it has fluctuated closer to $1 million.
 Although private donations are a major source of support for trail maintenance, they are complemented by government and foundation grants.
 For instance, to cover the costs of lighting the trail, Friends of the Katy Trail combined funds from the North Central Texas Council of Governments, the Communities Foundation of Texas and a challenge grant from the Hoblitzelle Foundation.

-Since the Friends of the Katy Trail's founding in 1997, the group has raised $6.3 million from private sources, which has been augmented by $8.8 million in government funding.
-The government funding, however, is primarily used for trail extensions and connections; according to the friends group, "95 percent of the annual cost of the trail's upkeep must come from private sources."
+Since Friends of the Katy Trail’s founding in 1997, the group has raised $6.3 million from private sources, which has been augmented by $8.8 million in government funding.
+The government funding, however, is primarily used for trail extensions and connections; according to the friends group, “95 percent of the annual cost of the trail’s upkeep must come from private sources.”
 In the Katy Trail's case, membership dues to the friends group make up much of the private maintenance funding.
 According to its 2008 annual report, Friends of the Katy Trail had 1,200 dues-paying members, and the number has grown since then.
 Membership dues help pay for trail amenities, such as electricity for trail lighting and water for drinking fountains, as well as covering the cost of police bicycle patrols and regular maintenance such as graffiti removal.

 Nearly every trail with a friends group uses volunteers to host fundraising events or perform basic trail maintenance and cleanup.
-The friends group for the Ferry County Rail Trail in rural Ferry County, Washington (close to the Canadian border), however, takes this principal to a whole new level.
+The friends group for the Ferry County Rail Trail in rural Ferry County, Wash. (close to the Canadian border), however, takes this principal to a whole new level.
 The trail, which runs for about 26 miles through a rugged terrain of mountains and forests, opened in 2010 for non-motorized use and has quickly become one of the most popular rail-trails in the state of Washington.

-While the Ferry County Rail Trail is managed by the local Rail Corridor Committee, the Ferry County Rail Trail Partners nonprofit group does much of the legwork on the ground.
+While the Ferry County Rail Trail is managed by the local rail corridor committee, the Ferry County Rail Trail Partners nonprofit group does much of the legwork on the ground.
 This includes clearing downed trees off the trail after bad storms and grooming cross-country skiing tracks on the trail surface.
 Eventually, the friends group plans to add material to the existing railroad ballast surface to better level the trail.

 Raccoon River Valley Trail - Dallas, Green and Guthrie Counties, Iowa